ekmartinez/Linux_Notes/Installation/Arch_Linux/Virtualization/Ova_To_Qcow2.md

 If you have virtual box installed you can export the image as follows:

-List all the vms that are installed
+List all the vms that are installed:

 ```bash
 VBoxManage list vms
 ```

-Export the image as ova 1.0 (Better compatibility)
+Export the image as ova 1.0 (Better compatibility):

 ```bash
 VBoxManage export vmName -O exportName.ova --ovf10